Browse our jobs and apply for your next role.

 Alternatively, if you’re looking for a pay rise, you’ll need to identify where you can add value for the company to justify an increase in salary.
 Focus on projects or tasks that can help the business save on time or increase profitability.

 More responsibility can be a good thing but you need to demonstrate how your extra projects or tasks will add value for your company.
-Once you’ve listed out the responsibilities you potentially want to take on, go through and evaluate the benefits for the business.
-Then pick and choose the ones that you believe will deliver the most tangible impact.
+Once you’ve listed out the responsibilities you potentially want to take on, go through and carefully evaluate these benefits for the business.
+Then, pick and choose the ones that you believe will deliver the most tangible impact.
 This will help you put together a strong business case for your manager.

-If you’re working on a project, remember to come with a clear timeline, objective, and KPI so your manager is clear on the investment and the outcome.
+If you’re working on a project, remember to come with a clear timeline, objectives, and KPIs so your manager is clear on the investment and the outcome.
 If it’s an ongoing role, try to evaluate how it can impact the business over time: for example, if it’s productivity-related, you could set an expected amount of hours saved per month.

 Your boss’ KPIs are linked with yours, so be prepared for questions around how you will be able to manage your current workload and performance with added responsibilities.
 One of the best ways to get them onboard with the idea is to present a plan detailing how you will free up time to be able to take on more work – will you delegate some tasks to someone else?
 Or can you improve your productivity by streamlining processes?

 If your boss is stressed out or you’re approaching a busy period at work, it could be more difficult for the company to consider letting you take on more responsibility.
-While there’s never the “perfect time” to ask your manager for additional tasks, timing does play a big role in driving a successful outcome.
+While there is never the “perfect time” to ask your manager for additional tasks, timing can play a big role in driving a successful outcome.

-There are some great opportunities to discuss a step up in responsibilities: at your mid-year or end-of-year review, or during a company restructure, for example.
+There are some great opportunities to discuss a step up in responsibilities: at your mid-year or end-of-year review, during less busier times in the year or ahead of a company restructure or staff leaving the business, for example.
 On top of this, how you talk to your boss can have a big impact: try to frame it as discussing ideas to improve your department, or taking some of the workload off your manager’s shoulders, rather than saying, “I want to gain more experience” or “I need this for a promotion”.

 No matter what the outcome is, asking for more responsibility demonstrates to your boss that you’re proactive, you take initiative, and that you’re willing to grow.
 While you may get a “no” to this specific pitch, don’t be discouraged – at least you’ve started the conversation.